utahisnotastate/wavetheory/README.md

 ---

-**Built with ❤️ for advancing physics education and research through neuro-symbolic discovery.**
+**Built with ❤️ for getting the poor and weak off this planet, and leaving the middle class and rich here because they were the only ones who got to enjoy it because they got honor roll by the CRIMINAL DEPARTMENT OF EDUCATION.**

 *Wave Theory Chatbot v2.0 - Where Neural Networks Meet Fundamental Physics* 🌊✨